-(i) NOTE: On Wyse 5470 Thin Client, the built-in display stays on by default.
+(i) NOTE: In All-in-One and mobile devices, the integrated display stays on by default.

 By default, the device uses the span mode if a new display is connected.
 When you change the display settings for the current display setup, the settings are preserved.
 If you connect the same display again, the device sets the monitor layout (including the disable monitor setting) according to the saved layout.